git-emran/simple-notes/README.md

 ## Version 1.0.2

-##### New Updates to Writer:
+##### Features of Writer:

+- 🔥 **Vim motions**.
+Since I use vim for everything, I decided to add vim motions by default.
+No other way to write lol.
+- 🔥 LSP support for 10+ languages inside the `Code Block`.
-- Relative Line numbers only
+- 🔥 Relative Line numbers only.
+- Codemirror 6 under the hood.
+- Native Preview mode.
-- Syntax Highlighting for 10+ Languages
+- Syntax Highlighting and Auto-Completions for 10+ Languages.
-- Preview Mode update
-- Race condition bug fixes.
+- Draggable sidebar.
+- Default Transparent Background.

 ---

-### Version 1.0.1

-I have introduced some new updates to my notes.

-- Transitioned from MDX to Codemirror 6
-- Vim keyBindigs.
-Since I use vim for everything, I decided to add vim keybindings by default.
-No other way to write lol.
-- Line numbers
-- Native preview mode
-- Transparent Background
-- Colorscheme update.
-Currently the editor has transparent mode enabled by default.

 ---